PieroCastillo/Redux/README.md

 }
 ```

-- Has the Avalonia/WPF or be an AvaloniaControl(more possible this)
+- Has the Avalonia/WPF model or be an AvaloniaControl(more possible this)

 With Avalonia/WPF model:
 ```c#